 16. TAX AND DUTIES

 Prices quoted by the Supplier are inclusive of all current taxes, except for GST (unless specifically stated otherwise).
-The Supplier may on 7 days notice in writing increase the price for all or any of the Goods to the extent required to pass through the impact on the Supplier of any new or revised tax, duty or other government charge or scheme (including any carbon based tax or scheme) taking effect after the date of the Contract in accordance with the impact that such new or revised tax, duty, charge or scheme has on the Supplier’s costs of producing and supplying the Goods.
+The Supplier may on 7 days’ notice in writing increase the price for all or any of the Goods to the extent required to pass through the impact on the Supplier of any new, revised or increased tax, duty or other government charge or scheme taking effect after the date of the Contract in accordance with the impact that such new or revised tax, duty, charge or scheme has on the Supplier’s costs of producing and supplying the Goods.
 For clarity, the above shall apply even where prices are stated to be fixed or inclusive of taxes, as this refers to taxes and other government charges or schemes at levels existing as at the date of the Contract.